rjmurillo/moq.analyzers/README.md

 * Moq1201 = Setup of async methods should use `.ReturnsAsync` instance instead of `.Result`.
 * Moq1300 = Mock.As() should take interfaces.

-## TODO

-* Setup() should be used for methods, not for properties
-* AdvancedMatcherAttribute should accept only IMatcher types
-* Checks for protected mocks when dynamically referencing their members
-* Setup() requires overridable members
-* Mock.Get() should not take literals

 ## How to install

 * (Option 1) Install "Moq.Analyzers" NuGet package into test projects.
 Con: Extension will work for specific projects only.
 Pro: It will be available for all project developers automatically.